-For the fourth consecutive year, the Purple Hands Foundation and the Fremantle Dockers returned to Broome for the Kimberley 9’s AFL beach carnival, with roughly 400 primary and secondary school kids from the Pilbara getting involved over the two days.
+For the fourth consecutive year, the Purple Hands Foundation and the Fremantle Dockers returned to Broome for the Kimberley 9’s AFL beach carnival, with roughly 400 primary and secondary school kids from across the Kimberley getting involved over the two days.

 The carnival took place on Broome’s Gantheaume Point and is part of the wider “Kimberley Connected” program, which is proudly supported by Containers for Change.